Question

 The single best predictor of whether specialization works isn't the model, the loss function, or the data volume.
 It's the baseline.
 How much is the model already struggling?
 Wood at 95.8% had nowhere to go but down.
 Camouflage at 47.5% had real room to improve.

-Fine-tuning a model that's already excellent on your task is not a research project.
-It's just risk.
+Fine-tuning a model that's already excellent on your task is mostly just risk.

 You learn more from a well-documented failure than from an undocumented success.
-The wood experiment failed, but because we understood exactly why, every subsequent experiment was better for it.
-The carpet experiment succeeded modestly, but because we understood its limits, we knew what to change.
-By the time we reached camouflage, we weren't guessing anymore.
+The wood experiment failed, but because we understood why, every later experiment got better.
+The carpet experiment worked a little, but its limits were obvious.
+By the time we reached camouflage, we weren't guessing as much.

 What Worked